chili-publish/grafx-documentation/docs/GraFx-Developers/connectors/media-connector/build-a-simple-media-connector/index.md

 ### Key Accomplishments

 In this tutorial, you've learned how to:

 1. Set up a new connector project
 2. Implement the `query` method to fetch and display images
 3. Create a `download` method to retrieve image data
 4. Add a `detail` method to control initial frame sizes
 5. Publish and test your connector in the GraFx Studio environment

-### Next Steps
+## Next Steps

-To deepen your understanding of connectors and explore more advanced features:

 1. Review the [Comprehensive Connector Documentation](link-to-comprehensive-docs) for in-depth information on connector functionality and best practices.
-2. Follow the [Build a Media Connector With Authorization](link-to-auth-connector-tutorial) tutorial to learn how to implement authentication in your connectors.
+2. Follow the [Add Environment Options to Your Connector](/GraFx-Developers/connectors/media-connector/add-environment-options-to-your-connector) tutorial to learn how to implement authentication in your Connectors.